AI Bubble Timing: Saturn-Rahu Cycle and the Q4 2026 US Tech Window

 Saturn sits at 19.65 degrees of sidereal Pisces, moving in apparent retrograde motion.
 Retrograde, in astronomy, means the planet appears to move backward against the background stars as the Earth overtakes it along the orbit.
 Visually it is an optical effect of relative orbital speed.
 In Vedic interpretation, a retrograde planet sits longer over the same patch of sky, so its influence on charts that have natal points in that patch intensifies and lingers.

 Jupiter sits at 23.57 degrees of Cancer, in the nakshatra (one of the twenty-seven Vedic lunar mansions, finer subdivisions of the zodiac) called Ashlesha.
 Jupiter in Cancer is, in classical readings, exalted (its strongest sign placement), so its themes of expansion, support and benefic activity run at full strength.
+Jupiter is also the protective layer in the window's chart-side reading: where Saturn imposes pressure, Jupiter's exalted transit provides a counterweight that historically dampens the magnitude of correction events into the substantial band rather than the catastrophic band.

 Saturn, separately, is moving slowly.
-By 25 November 2026 Saturn slows almost to a halt before reversing direction (this slow-and-station moment happens twice a year for any outer planet, but is particularly heavy when it falls in a sign where the planet is uncomfortable, and Pisces is one of those signs for Saturn).
+By 25 November 2026 Saturn slows almost to a halt before reversing direction (this slow-and-station moment happens twice a year for any outer planet, but is particularly heavy when it falls in a sign where the planet is uncomfortable and Pisces is one of those signs for Saturn).
 The station phase, defined as the period during which Saturn is moving less than two arc-minutes per day, lasts roughly three weeks.
 During that phase, Saturn sits almost stationary at 14.9 degrees Pisces.
 Any chart with a natal point near that degree experiences Saturn pressure at its maximum.

 2.3 The two stacked signatures, in plain language